pawissanutt/oaas-rs/control-plane/oprc-pm/README.md

 Current constraints
 - PM→CRM uses gRPC and the Health service; Deploy/Status/Delete are implemented.
 - CRM List/Get DeploymentRecords are implemented and backed by the Kubernetes CRD.
-PM currently enriches list results with a best‑effort per‑item status call; a follow‑up will add a summarized status in the list response to avoid N+1.
+Lists now include a summarized status enum; PM uses it to avoid N+1 status calls.
 - Idempotency/correlation IDs and advanced timeouts/retries are basic and will be hardened.
 - Storage backends: in-memory is implemented; etcd is stubbed.